|BDT is an Authorised Nominating Authority (ANA) authorised by the Minister of Building and Housing to appoint adjudicators.

 Where approval for the issue of a charging order over the construction site is sought, the appointment of the adjudicator must be made by an ANA (s38A).

 An important and significant feature of BDT’s ANA and adjudication service is that, if a dispute arises under a construction contract, a claimant may secure the appointment of a BDT adjudicator within 24 hours of making an application and the respondent cannot delay, avoid or avert the adjudication process and will be bound to accept the appointment and will be bound by the outcome of the adjudication whether or not the respondent participates in the process.

 A person requested to act as an adjudicator must, within two working days of the request being made, indicate whether he or she is willing to act in that capacity.

 A person is appointed as an adjudicator to determine the dispute on serving a notice of acceptance that confirms the person meets the eligibility criteria for adjudicators under section 34 of the Act.

-Under its fully administered adjudication service, BDT will serve a notice of willingness to act on the parties, on receipt of a properly completed application form and confirmation from the person requested to act that he or she meets the eligibility criteria for adjudicators, is willing and available to act in that capacity, and has no conflict of interest.
-BDT will serve a notice of acceptance immediately upon receipt of payment of the required security for the adjudicator’s fees and expenses.
-The notice of acceptance will often accompany the notice of willingness to act where payment in full of the required security is made at or before the time of filing the application for appointment thus streamlining and speeding up the appointment process.
+Under its fully administered adjudication service, BDT will serve a notice of willingness to act on the parties on receipt of a properly completed application form and confirmation from the person requested to act that he or she meets the eligibility criteria for adjudicators, is willing and available to act in that capacity, and has no conflict of interest.
+BDT will serve a notice of acceptance immediately upon receipt of payment of the prescribed security for the adjudicator’s fees and expenses.
+The notice of acceptance will often accompany the notice of willingness to act where payment in full of the prescribed security is made at or before the time of filing the application for appointment thus streamlining and speeding up the appointment process.